Permanent vs. Portable Dance Flooring

 4. Will the flooring be used inside or outside?

 5. What type of dance will be performed on this floor?
-A ballet floor needs to be very non-slip, yet tap, ballroom and theater dance prefer a less non-slip surface.
+A ballet floor needs to be very non-slip, yet tap, ballroom, and theater dance prefer a less non-slip surface.

 Portable Dance Floors

-Portable dance floors come in easy to snap-together tiles.
-They are commonly used for events like parties, weddings or conferences where there is not permanent dance floor space available.
-Cruise ships, schools and community centers use them as a way to utilize limited space - to create a multipurpose space.They can be designed for indoor or outdoor use.
+They can be designed for indoor or outdoor use.
 Floors are usually 1/2 to 1 inch thick and consist of 1x1 foot or 3x3 foot panels to create the desired size.
 Indoor floors might be constructed of wood, or honeycomb aluminum and laminate for both indoor and outdoor use.

 Plastic tiles are another option, primarily for use as a subfloor or used in combination with foam or rubber as a substitute for a sprung floor.

 Specialty flooring company Greatmats.com offers a two-part dance subfloor system designed for a roll of marley flooring on top.
-The bottom layer is 1/2 inch soft EVA foam tiles, which provides the necessary air cushion.
+The bottom layer is 1/2 inch soft EVA foam tiles, which provide the necessary air cushion.
 Next, plastic 5/8 inch thick polypropylene tiles also lock together.
 Finally, marley flooring is the standard for dance floors - both portable and permanent.

 Sprung Floors

 For a permanent option, you could use any of the above methods, or create a sprung floor using tiles like the Rosco Wavelock tile where you provide your own subfloor - or the 3x5 Sprung Dance Floor panels which comes with a subfloor already attached.
 With both options, you would purchase rolls of marley flooring to tape down or glue/heat weld on top.
-Bear in mind that the full panels weigh 44 pounds apiece, so while they can be moved, it is not a job you'll want to do often.There are sprung floor systems made by dance floor leaders like Rosco that are designed to be covered with MDF boards and Rosco marley dance floor.
-These components were designed with input from professional dancers to achieve the right amount of resilience or spring.
+Bear in mind that the full panels weigh 44 pounds apiece, so while they can be moved, it is not a job you'll want to do often.

 The final option is to have a floor built.
 Since these types of sprung floors depend on a wood subfloor, they are not appropriate for outdoor use.
-You can have a contractor build a sprung floor, and some handy people have had success building their own floors, but it is easier to purchase a proven, dependable product, which has been professionally engineered.
+You can have a contractor build a sprung floor, and some handy people have had success building their own floors, but it is easier to purchase a proven, dependable product, that has been professionally engineered.

 Marley Surfaces

 Marley is required for ballet, jazz, and modern dance, but also works well with tap and other forms of dance.
-Permanent marley flooring comes in rolls that are taped down with vinyl floor tape, but portable marley rolls are available which weigh less, are also taped, and simply roll up when finished.
+Permanent marley flooring comes in rolls that are taped down with vinyl floor tape, but portable Marley rolls are available which weigh less, are also taped, and simply roll up when finished.
 Note that portable marley flooring is not recommended for daily tap dance use.
-For that, the stronger, permanent marley flooring is preferred.Modular Dance Floors
+For that, the stronger, permanent marley flooring is preferred.

-While there are a daunting number of options out there, fortunately there are also specialty flooring companies like Greatmats.com whose professional customer service representatives can help you find the perfect flooring choice for your home, studio, touring company or event business.
+While there are a daunting number of options out there, fortunately, there are also specialty flooring companies like Greatmats.com whose professional customer service representatives can help you find the perfect flooring choice for your home, studio, touring company, or event business.

 Which Dance Floor is Right For You